ScilifelabDataCentre/Data-Tracker/sources/development.quick_environment.md.txt

 ## Install NPM modules

 The npm modules must be installed for the frontend.
+Either install them using a local installation of `yarn` or `npm` or copy the folder from the container.

 ### Local yarn or npm